Todd Frazier

-Todd Brian Frazier (born February 12, 1986), nicknamed "The Toddfather", is an American former professional baseball third baseman.
-He played in Major League Baseball (MLB) for the Cincinnati Reds, Chicago White Sox, New York Yankees, Texas Rangers, New York Mets, and Pittsburgh Pirates.
-Frazier is 6'2", 215 lbs, and right-handed.
+Todd Brian Frazier (born February 12, 1986), nicknamed "the Toddfather", is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Chicago White Sox, New York Yankees, Texas Rangers, New York Mets, and Pittsburgh Pirates from 2011 to 2021.
+Frazier was an MLB All-Star in 2014 and 2015.

 Amateur career

 Todd Frazier was born in Point Pleasant, New Jersey, as the youngest of three boys and of partial Scottish ancestry from his father's side.
-He grew up in Toms River, New Jersey, a fact that has been mentioned so frequently by the baseball media that it has become a meme in some online baseball communities.
+He grew up in Toms River, New Jersey.

-He was a member of the 1996 Junior Pee-Wee National Champions in football.
-He played high school baseball at Toms River High School South.
-He was drafted by the Colorado Rockies in the 37th round of the 2004 draft but did not sign.
+Frazier was a member of the 1996 Junior Pee-Wee National Champions in football.